Arunima-Paul/PowerBI_Hotel_Revenue_Analysis/README.md

 6.DSRN - Daily sellable room nights.
 7.URN- Utilised Room Nights – if you have a100 room hotel, with 100 available rooms and if 50 rooms are booked and stayed by customers, then URN is 50.
 • DURN - Daily Utilized Room Nights.
-8.BRN- Booked Room Nights – if 60 customers made booking and 10 end ends up not staying due to cancellation and no show, then 50 customers stayed and 50 is BRN.
+8.BRN- Booked Room Nights – if 60 customers made booking and 10 end ends up not staying due to cancellation or no show, then 50 customers stayed and 50 is BRN.
 • DBRN - Daily Booked Room Nights
 • URN = BRN + No show + Cancellation
 • Realisation – URN/BRN